patreeceeo/patreeceeo.github.io/src/content/blog/zmbn-spatial-messages.md

 }
 ```

-2. If there's a block in the tile the player is trying to move into, it receives the player's message, which is handles by checking if the block can move into the tile in the direction it's being pushed.
+2. If there's a block in the tile the player is trying to move into, it receives the player's message, which it handles by checking if the block can move into the tile in the direction it's being pushed.
 The response from that message is returned as the response for the player's message. ([src/behaviors/BlockBehavior.ts](https://github.com/patreeceeo/zomboban/blob/main/src/behaviors/BlockBehavior.ts)):

 ```typescript
       const { sender } = message;